CorndelWithSoftwire/DevOps-Course-FAQs/EPA/professional_discussion.md

 * What are some of the risks of DevOps?
 Can you do DevOps wrong?
 * What practices does your team have in place to prevent siloing of knowledge?
 * Who's in charge of DevOps structure in your organisation?
-* What are the risks of CI/CD pipelines?

 ### Data Ethics
 Pass Criteria: